Where was the Netflix’s series Dark filmed?

-Thirteen shooting locations from the series around Berlin
+Thirteen Locations where the Netflix’s series Dark was filmed around Berlin

-We have been looking for those places for a while now, and we are here to show you our findings.
+We have been looking for those places for a while now and are here to show you our findings.

-The story in Dark begins with a teenager gone missing and a series of unexplained events that overwhelm four families in the town of Winden.
+The story in Dark begins with a missing teenager and a series of unexplained events that overwhelm four families in Winden.
 Tall trees, subterranean caves that are not what they seem, a dark forest that could be the source of all the mystery, and a small-town community where everybody knows each other for as long as they have been living there.

 Where was Netflix’s series Dark filmed?

-Their idea was to turn this fictional town in a place that could be everywhere and anywhere at the same time.
-Because of this, they went to Berlin and explored the surrounding areas looking for the village look that would fit well with everything about the series Dark.
+Their idea was to turn this fictional town into a place that could be everywhere and anywhere simultaneously.
+Because of this, they went to Berlin and explored the surrounding areas, looking for a village look that would fit well with everything about the series Dark.

 The church where Michael meets Noah

 In episode 5, when Noah meets Michael, there is a church in the background since Michael is there to see where his father is buried.
 We learned about the location of this church from Dark through our friends at Canal Alemanizando, and you can find it at the Südwestkirchhof Stahnsdorf.
-This is the cemetery that used to be connected to Wannsee via the railroad that it’s now abandoned.
+This cemetery used to be connected to Wannsee via the railroad, and it’s now abandoned.

-The cemetery chapel from Südwestkirchhof Stahnsdorf was built between 1908 and 1911, and it follows the plans from Gustav Werner.
-The church has a Norwegian style, and it’s all made of wood.
+The cemetery chapel from Südwestkirchhof Stahnsdorf was built between 1908 and 1911, and it follows the plans of Gustav Werner.
+The church has a Norwegian style, all it’s of wood.
 Inside, the wooden decoration is presented together with Art Nouveau glass windows and an organ by Wilhelm Sauer that is all original.

 Jonas Kahnwald House in Dark

 At the beginning of Dark, Jonas lives there with his mother, Hannah.
 And we know that his father committed suicide in the attic.
-But, later in the series, we learn the Ines raised Michael in the house and, then, he inherits it and also uses it as an art studio.
+But, later in the series, we learn that Ines raised Michael in the house, and then he inherits it and uses it as an art studio.
 Also, this is where Martha dies.

 As a fan of the series, maybe you would like some of the tiles from the house used in the series.
-This is the reason why all the pictures we have here look like this.
-We visited the place at the end of July 2020, after an anonymous tip on our Facebook group.
+This is why all the pictures we have here look like this.
+We visited the place at the end of July 2020 after an anonymous tip online.

 The high school where everything starts in the series Dark

-Most of the action in Dark happens around or at a high school where most of the kid’s study.
-According to a video we watched from our friends at Canal Alemanizando, the school is easy to find, and it was effortless to do it.
+Most of the action in Dark happens around or at a high school where most kids study.
+According to a video we watched with our friends at Canal Alemanizando, the school is easy to find, and it was effortless to do it.

-Since Nielsen’s are one of the leading families in Dark, a lot happens in the house.
+Since Nielsen’s one of the leading families in Dark, a lot happens in the house.
 But they are not the only residents.
-The original ones were Egon Tiedemannwith Doris and Claudia back in 1953.
+The original ones were Egon Tiedemann with Doris and Claudia back in 1953.
 In 1986, we saw Ulrich and Mads living there together with their parents, Tronte and Jana, who moved to another location we managed to find later.

 The Bridge and the train tracks from the series Dark

-The year is 2019 and there is a kid missing in Winden.
-He is the person dealing with marijuana to some of the kids in school, and nobody seems to know where he might be.
-One o the kids decided to put together a group and go looking for the stash of drugs from the missing kids.
-They follow some train tracks that lead deeper into the forest, while they go looking for a cave.
+The year is 2019, and a kid is missing in Winden.
+He is the person dealing marijuana to some of the kids in school, and nobody seems to know where he might be.
+One of the kids decided to put together a group and go looking for the stash of drugs from the missing kids.
+They follow some train tracks that lead deeper into the forest while they go looking for a cave.

 They enter a cave looking for the stash of drugs, but there are strange sounds and some flickering flashlights that scare everybody in different directions.
 When they get together again, one of the kids is missing.

 All of this happens in the same place in the middle of the Düppeler forest.
 The train tracks are part of an abandoned railroad that used to lead to one of the most significant cemeteries in Germany: Südwestkirchhof Stahnsdorf.
-Known as the Friedhofsbahn, it used to connect Wannsee to Stahnsdorf until 1952 when the last train rolled into Stahnsdorf.
+Known as the Friedhofsbahn, it connected Wannsee to Stahnsdorf until 1952, when the last train rolled into Stahnsdorf.

-The bridge overlooks the abandoned train tracks, and there is a hiking route there that is called Königsweg, and it used to be one of the military paths between Berlin and Potsdam, back in the 1870s.
+The bridge overlooks the abandoned train tracks, and there is a hiking route called Königsweg; it used to be one of the military paths between Berlin and Potsdam in the 1870s.

 The bridge where the kids realize that one of them is missing overlooks the abandoned train tracks, and you can see how Dark had to do some movie magic to make it look like it does on screen.